ChangdeDu/changdedu.github.io/_pages/about.md

 I have published 30+ research papers in top-tier AI/ML conferences and journals, including AAAI, KDD, IJCAI, ACMMM, MICCAI, UAI, IEEE TNNLS/TMM/TCDS, Information Fusion, and Pattern Recognition.
 I won the Best Paper Runner-Up Award in IEEE ICME 2019.

 # News
+- 07/2022: Our paper on "Multimodal Vigilance Estimation in RSVP-Based BCI" got accepted to **ACMMM 2022**

 - 06/2022: Our paper on "Graph Emotion Decoding from Visually Evoked Neural Responses" got accepted to **MICCAI 2022**